Nebraska MSREC WoPhyS14 Conference

 WoPhyS is the centerpiece of Nebraska MRSEC’s efforts to make working in physics more enjoyable for young women, to create a climate that offers equal chances for women and men, ultimately encouraging US undergraduate students of both genders to pursue careers in science.
 The primary goal of this conference is thus to provide participants with a great opportunity to present their scientific work to their peers and to share their experience with other undergraduate students.

-WoPhyS 2014 “Nano Rising” has been attended by 84 registered participants from universities across the U.S., plus UNL students.
+WoPhyS 2014 “Nano Rising” has been attended by 84 registered participants from universities across the U.S., plus Nebraska students.
 Several of the conference events have been publicly advertised, such as the lecture by NASA scientist Dr. Kamlesh Lulla and the plenary talk by Prof. Amber Boehnlein (see picture), so that audiences of over 150 students and faculty were reached.